MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-ai-summary-list.md

 ﻿---
-title: Add AI summary list
+title: Add AI summary list (preview)
 description: Learn more about how the AI summary list feature works to simplify and summarize data in Microsoft Power Pages.
 author: neerajnandwana-msft
 ms.topic: conceptual